How To Livestream The Louis Vuitton Show At Paris Fashion Week SS 2024

 Where can you livestream the Louis Vuitton Spring/Summer 2024 show?

-The Louis Vuitton SS24 show at Paris Fashion Week will commence at 2:30 PM CEST on Tuesday, September 26.
-This is equivalent to 8:30 PM in Hong Kong on the same day.
+The Louis Vuitton SS24 show at Paris Fashion Week will commence at 2:30 PM CEST on Monday, October 2nd.
+This is equivalent to 6:00 PM in India on the same day.
 You can catch the show live on the Paris Fashion Week website and their official Instagram stories.

+You can watch the live stream of the Louis Vuitton SS24 show below:

 (Hero and feature image credit: Courtesy Instagram/Louis Vuitton)